euijinEJ/Time_series_PM/README.md

 ## :card_index_dividers: About the Project

-Throught the project, I analyzed historical trends in particulate matter concentration in Seoul, identifying key patterns By developing predictive model using R for forecasting future trends, it makes possible to inform decision-making regarding air quality
+Through the project, I analyzed historical trends in particulate matter concentration in Seoul, identifying key patterns By developing a predictive model using R for forecasting future trends, it makes possible to inform decision-making regarding air quality